Create a Vuser script in Eclipse

 If this is the first time you are creating a Vuser script in Eclipse, manually copy the hp.lr.vugeneclipse42addin.jar file from your LoadRunner Professional installation package's Additional Components\IDE Add-Ins\EclipseAddin folder into the Eclipse dropins folder.
 Extract the files from the jar file.

 Open Eclipse.
 Select File > New > Project and expand the LoadRunner Script node.
 You can create any of the Java protocol scripts: Java over HTTP, Java Record Replay, or Java Vuser.

 Tip: To verify that the add-in installed correctly, open the Eclipse Installation Details dialog box (Help > About > Installation Details.)

 You can use supported versions of Eclipse to take advantage of additional tools to view, edit, and debug your Java Vuser, Java Record Replay, or Java over HTTP scripts.
 You can add breakpoints, view variable values, add references, and edit the script using intelligent code completion.
 You can also run the script in a step-by-step mode for debugging.

 Expand the script's node and select the default package > Action.java node.
 Code the script as you normally would in the Eclipse editor, in the appropriate sections.

-In the script's node in the Package Explorer, expand Referenced Libraries > classes > lrapi > to access the desired LoadRunner Professional elements, such as transactions, rendezvous points, and messages.
+In the script's node in the Project Explorer, expand Referenced Libraries > classes > lrapi > to access LoadRunner Professional elements, such as transactions, rendezvous points, and messages.